aspnetboilerplate/aspnetboilerplate/doc/WebSite/Dapper-Integration.md

         }
     }

-**Note** that AbpDapperModule dependency should be added later than EF Core dependency.
+**Note** that the AbpDapperModule dependency should be added later than the EF Core dependency.

 #### Entity to Table Mapping

 You can configure mappings.
-For example, **Person** class maps to **Persons** table in the following example:
+For example, the **Person** class maps to the **Persons** table in the following example:

     public class PersonMapper : ClassMapper<Person>